 The Peak Short Time Overload Protection Value is definitely under the limit.
-The Peak Thermal Load is about equal to the limit, so the linear motor will not overheat in the application.
+The Peak Thermal Load is close to the limit (but still below it), so the linear motor will not overheat in the application.
 If payload or friction will increase (or cycle time will be reduced), the Thermal Load will increase and exceed the limit.
 Then, the linear motor has to be mounted on a flange with fan cooling.